servalproject/batphone/CURRENT-RELEASE.md

 What's new since 0.08
 ---------------------

-If you have used version 0.08, the first things you will notice are:
+If you have used [version 0.08[], the first things you will notice are:

  * A completely redesigned human interface.